-Change in fair value of warrant liability represents non-cash (expense) income associated with changes in the fair value of the warrants to purchase preferred stock issued to GE Capital, Oxford, CIT, SVB and current investors.
+Change in fair value of warrant liability represents non-cash (expense) income associated with changes in the fair value of the warrants issued to purchase common and/or preferred stock.

-In connection with our initial public offering in November 2010, the liability reflected on our consolidated balance sheet for convertible preferred stock warrants has been reclassified to stockholders' equity (deficit) and we will no longer recognize the change in fair value of these warrants in the consolidated statement of operations.
+In connection with our initial public offering in November 2010, the liability reflected on our consolidated balance sheet on December 31, 2009 for convertible preferred stock warrants has been reclassified to stockholders' equity (deficit) and we will no longer recognize the change in fair value of these warrants in the consolidated statement of operations.